 Camp Kahuna has purchased a Fogger, which will be used following provincial guidelines for cleaning and sanitizing high-contact surfaces, equipment and facilities.

 Camp kahuna is equipped with proper PPE: anti-bacterial soap, masks, hand sanitizer, and anti-bacterial cleaner.

 All Staff have received proper training on COVID-19 protocols and policies.

 We take the safety of our campers seriously and will do everything in our power to ensure the children are safe.
 We will let you know if there is a significant injury or incident, i.e., a physical incident with another camper or bullying.
 My Staff will record the details of the incident.
 We do not report minor issues like cuts, scrapes, minor falls, etc.

 In the event of a heat advisory while our campers are on our property, we will adhere to the following process:

 We will ensure all our campers have access to drinking water.

 Our campers will stop every 30 minutes for a drink of water.

-Our campers will not play active games that involve running or a lot of exertion, if the temperature is over 40 degrees.
+Our campers will not play active games involving running or exertion.

 Passive games will be played in the shade.